 16 College Fundraising Ideas: Step-By-Step Guide for 2019

 In this article about college fundraising ideas, we’ll simplify each step your sorority, fraternity, band, or other special college group needs to take in order to organize and run a successful fundraiser on campus.

 The first thing you need to do is set up a fundraising committee within your group.
 Ask interested members to volunteer their time, efforts, and resources and show their commitment to your group in its’ efforts to raise money.

 What is your group’s fundraising budget?
 What free resources are available?
-Now is the time to determine exactly what your group can afford to spend to set up a fundraising activity and what types of resources will be freely available to your group when you need them.
+Now is the time to determine precisely what your group can afford to spend to set up a fundraising activity and what types of resources will be freely available to your group when you need them.

 If you’re a college student that likes gaming on Twitch, click here to learn how to make money on Twitch for your organization.